Rudy Phillips

-Rudolph Phillips is a former professional Canadian football offensive lineman who played seven seasons in the Canadian Football League, mainly for the Ottawa Rough Riders.
+Rudolph Phillips (born February 25, 1958) is a former professional Canadian football offensive lineman who played seven seasons in the Canadian Football League (CFL), mainly for the Ottawa Rough Riders.
 He played college football at North Texas University.
 He won the CFL's Most Outstanding Offensive Lineman Award in 1982 and 1983.
 He was inducted into the Canadian Football Hall of Fame in 2009.